KSEAWisconsin/KSEAWebDocuments-Jekyll/Static_Website_Builder_Research/ComparingLanguages.md

 - **Faster compiling speed** than C++
 - Supports **Asynchronous Mechanism** like GoRoutine
 - only have 25 keywords
   > break default func interface select
   > case defer go map struct
   > chan else goto package switch
   > const fallthrough if range type
   > continue for import return var
 - Google tries to make applications on Android with Go language [Github site](https://github.com/golang/go/wiki/Mobile)
 - Many companies are using
   - Dropbox, SoundCloud, Netflix and so on.

 #### Cons
 - Does not produce Bytecode unlike Java
-  - Need to compile separately like C/C++
+  - Need to compile separately like C/C++ (Machine Dependent)
 - Significantly slower for complicated operation than C/C++
   - Can't substitute C/C++
 - Don't catch Exceptions or bugs like C (it released in the 20th century), unlike other languages.